ray-project/ray/doc/source/rllib/core-concepts.rst

 3. an observation by the agent of certain parts of the state (**observation space**)
 4. **reward**, which is the only feedback the agent receives per action.

-The model that maximizes cumulative future expected reward is called a **policy**.
-A policy is a function mapping the environment's state into an action to take, usually written **π** (s(t)).
+The model that tries to maximize the expected sum over all future rewards is called a **policy**.
+The policy is a function mapping the environment's observations to an action to take, usually written **π** (s(t)) -> a(t).
 Below is a diagram of the RL iterative learning process.

 .. image:: images/env_key_concept2.png

-The RL simulation feedback loop repeatedly trains policies up to some specified end state (termination state or timesteps).
-The end state is indicated in RLlib by a **done** flag.
+The RL simulation feedback loop repeatedly collects data, for one (single-agent case) or multiple (multi-agent case) policies, trains the policies on these collected data, and makes sure the policies' weights are kept in synch.
+Thereby, the collected environment data contains observations, taken actions, received rewards and so-called **done** flags, indicating the boundaries of different episodes the agents play through in the simulation.

 The simulation iterations of action -> reward -> next state -> train -> repeat, until the end state, is called an **episode**, or in RLlib, a **rollout**.